Donearm/scripts/README.md

 A launcher for Sopcast streaming links.
 I had a Bash function for this but it was convoluted to kill the Sopcast process when exiting the video player.
-Go handles this case much easily
+Go handles this case much more easily

 ####systemd/network.service